Why field work as a Pillar?

 About the need for frontline knowledge feeding into the Hub

-The CCSDD Human Trafficking Chapter Pillar Projects envisages the involvement of Johns Hopkins SAIS as a project partner of selected human rights defender NGOs, in providing direct assistance to trafficked persons, focusing on the following areas:
+The CCSDD Human Trafficking Initiative Pillar Projects envisages the involvement of Johns Hopkins SAIS as a project partner of selected human rights defender NGOs, in providing direct assistance to trafficked persons, focusing on the following areas:

 - facilitation of trafficked persons' access to justice